maubanel/UE5-Lighting/reflection/README.md

 ##### `Step 15.`\|`ITL`| :large_blue_diamond: :small_orange_diamond:

 Add capture volumes to the middle room.
 Use your **Reflections** view to fix any issues you see.
+Notice that with no volumes we just reflect the sky in an interior space which is completely wrong.
+Placing these is tricky as you can get some double reflections depending on the overlap.
+This takes a **LOT** of trial and error.

 ![add 20 reflection volumes to middle room](images/AddCaptureToMiddleRoom.jpg)